 Community Transportation Coordinators (CTC)

 Community Transportation Coordinators are businesses or county departments responsible for arrangement of transportation services delivered to the transportation disadvantaged.
 The CTC may provide those trips itself (sole source), the CTC may provide some trips and subcontract others (partial brokerage), or the CTC may subcontract all trips to approved operators (complete brokerage).

 The Transportation Disadvantaged Commission approves the CTC for each county.
 Based on the MPO’s recommendation, which also serves as Lee County’s designated official planning agency, Good Wheels Inc. was approved and contracted as Lee County’s CTC from July 1, 2013 to June 30, 2018.
 For more information on Good Wheels Inc., please click here.

 More Information about the Lee County LCB:

-The Lee County Transportation Disadvantaged Service Plan (TDSP) was approved by the MPO Board on May 19, 2017, and has been sent to the TD Commission for their approval.
+The Lee County Transportation Disadvantaged Service Plan (TDSP) is approved by the MPO Board yearly and then sent to the TD Commission for their approval.